-Turner would land with the Hawks, which would become his fifth team in 10 seasons since being drafted with the second overall pick in the 2010 draft by the Philadelphia 76ers.
-In exchange, the Trail Blazers would acquire a similar "3-and-D" wing in Kent Bazemore.
+Turner is headed to his fifth team in 10 seasons since he was drafted with the second overall pick in the 2010 draft by the Philadelphia 76ers.

 Turner, 30, averaged 6.8 points, 4.5 rebounds and 3.9 assists per game in 73 games with Portland last season.
 His base salary for the upcoming season is $18.6 million, the final year of a four-year deal Turner signed with Portland.

 Bazemore, 29, entered the NBA as an undrafted free agent with the Golden State Warriors.
-He also played for the Los Angeles Lakers before spending the past five seasons with the Atlanta Hawks.
+He also played for the Los Angeles Lakers before spending the past five seasons with Atlanta.
 He averaged 11.6 points, 3.9 rebounds and 2.3 assists per game last season (67 games played).

 Bazemore's career scoring average is 8.7 in 483 NBA games.